ansible/ansible/docs/docsite/rst/user_guide/playbooks_intro.rst

 If the variable used in the handler name is not available, the entire play fails.
 Changing that variable mid-play **will not** result in newly created handler.

-It is possible to use variables in handler *task parameters*.
-For example, if the name of a service varies slightly by distribution, the service name can be set using ``include_vars``.
+Instead, place variables in the task parameters of your handler.
+You can load the values using ``include_vars`` like this:

 Here is an example using ``include_vars``: